Illustration of a man doing a barbell bench press

 130lbs with a 65lb bench press (left) vs 195lbs with a 315lb bench press (right)

 The other thing to consider is technique.
 When you first learn the bench press, your muscle size is a factor, but as you get better at it, you’ll improve your coordination and leverage, allowing you to lift more weight without needing to gain additional muscle mass.
-And so, whether they build muscle or not, most novice lifters can add 40–50 pounds to their bench press with a couple months of practice, bringing their 1-rep max up to 175–185 pounds.
+And so, whether they build muscle or not, most novice lifters can add 40–50 pounds to their bench press with a couple of months of practice.

 Gif of Shane Duquette benching 315 pounds for a single repetition.